captchafree/graphql4k/README.md

 # GraphQL4k

 GraphQL4k makes it easy to define executable graphql schemas in Kotlin.
-This library is powered by the [GraphQL Java](https://github.com/graphql-java/graphql-java) project
+This library is powered by the [graphql-java](https://github.com/graphql-java/graphql-java) project

 Features:

 - Simple, declarative api using Kotlin's [Type-Safe Builders](https://kotlinlang.org/docs/reference/type-safe-builders.html)
 - Plays nice with DI frameworks (Guice, Spring, etc.)
 - Interactive terminal output.
-Easily find where each field's data fetcher is defined in the source code!
+Easily find where each field's data fetcher is defined in the source code

 Contents: